 Based on a similar premise to ActiveX, but confined to a browser to address any security concerns, Google created Google Native Client (NaCl).
 Although NaCl delivered on the promise to execute compiled-type languages -- C and C++ -- securly in a browser through 'nexe executables', it like ActiveX containing compiled instructions (i.e. machine language) became limited to a single processor architecture or the need to distribute multiple 'nexe executables' for different processor architectures.
 To allow portability between processor architecture Google created Portable Native Client (PNaCl), which has a similar design to NaCL, except that it produces processor agnostic compiled instructions (i.e. machine language) through 'pexe executables'.
 PNaCL achieves its portability by requiring a browser to translate these agnostic compiled instructions into processor specific compiled instructions, a process which is pretty similar to other languages that rely on intermediate bytecode formats to achieve portability (e.g. Java bytecode, C# CIL).
 Because both NaCl and PNaCl were developed by Google they were designed for Google's Chrome browser and have no portability for other browsers, however, with the appearance of WebAssembly this has become a moot point as Google has begun to phase out the use PNaCl in favor of WebAssembly.

-WebAssembly covers practically all of the shortcomings present in the fragmented technologies and tools we just covered.
+WebAssembly covers practically all of the shortcomings present in the fragmented technologies that preceded it.